jdonaldson/golgi/Readme.md

 # ![golgi logo](https://vectr.com/omgjjd/aabjEN2Z9.png?width=64&height=64&select=aabjEN2Z9page0) golgi
 A composable routing library for Haxe.

 Golgi is a generic routing library for Haxe.
-It does not try to be a web routing library on its own, but can be used as the basis for one.
+Golgi does not try to be a web routing library on its own, but it can be used as the basis for one.

-It follows design decisions based on these priorities:
+It follows these design guidelines:

 1. Routes should be simple, fast, and composable.
 2. Routing should avoid allocation and unnecessary overhead.
 3. Route handling shouldn't presuppose a specific implementation (e.g. Http).
 4. Routing should avoid boilerplate and excessive code duplication.

-See the Misc section below for more details.
+Despite these restrictions, Golgi makes very few tradeoffs for common feature support.

 # Golgi Speed
 Golgi is *fast*.
 The macro-based route generation eliminates common runtime and